skellis46/finger-pointing-moon/case-for-support.md

 ## Leadership development plan

 >This section of the Case for Support should include details of your proposed leadership activities, and an explanation of why these activities are appropriate to exercising research leadership in your field.
 You should make clear how these activities enhance the transformational potential of the research and its broader influence and importance.
 Please refer to Research and leadership activities for further details on what is requirement for this section.

+>First let’s establish that the concept of “individualization” should not be confused with the neoliberal ideology of “individualism” that shifts all responsibility for success or failure to a mythical, atomized, isolated individual, doomed to a life of perpetual competition and disconnected from relationships, community, and society.
+Neither does it refer to the psychological process of “individuation” that is associated with the lifelong exploration of self-development.
+Instead, individualization is a consequence of long-term processes of modernization.[@zuboff_age_2019 Chapter 2.2]

+- thinking about individuation (relating to solitude) v individualism (opposite of Bendell)

 solitude and collective
 use a practice -- it's how I come to understand things